dmd-program/dmd-instructional-handbook/project-feedback.md

 ### 1. Technical

+#### Instructions
+1. Were instructions clear and spellchecked?
+2. Did they include images, diagrams, and relevant templates?
+3. Is text legible and are all images free of distortion/stretching?

+#### Parts Kit
-1. Did student create a reconfigurable kit of parts?
+1. Did the student create a reconfigurable kit of parts?
+Can it be reconfigured into at least three things?
+2. Did the project rely on readily available or free materials?

-2.
+### 2. Concept
+1. Did the project take an existing idea and add novel elements to it?
+2. Is the project accomplishable without special skills or training?